 - On or near the boundary line, the referee should be in a position to observe the location of the supporting points of each wrestler.
-Straddling the line is one position, and getting perpendicular to the wrestlers also affords the referee a greater opportunity to catch on the O-B line. - Call out of bounds by the letter of the rule and be consistent from call to call. - O Use proper hand mechanics w/ simultaneous whistle. - Always keep safety in mind. - o Be ready to reposition yourself to protect wrestlers heading out of bounds. - May have to sound a pre-mature whistle when safety is a concern. - On feet-in takedowns award the earned points before sounding your whistle. - Be patient, do not overly anticipate an out of bounds situation occurring.
-Bite your whistle until you are sure a situation finishes out of bounds. - o Hip-Toss and throws, especially to the back w/ shoulder(s)/scapulae are in near fall criteria and are the only body part(s) in bounds. - The referee may verbally request that both wrestlers "work center" (do not coach with comments). - If no action is occurring at the boundary line, the official may restart the wrestlers in neutral position. - Where/when possible, points should be awarded prior to whistle.
+Straddling the line is one position, and getting perpendicular to the wrestlers also affords the referee a greater opportunity to catch on the O-B line; safety first. - Call out of bounds by the letter of the rule and be consistent from call to call. - Use proper hand mechanics w/ simultaneous whistle. - Always keep safety in mind. - o Be ready to reposition yourself to protect wrestlers heading out of bounds. - o May have to sound a pre-mature whistle when safety is a concern. - When possible, on feet-in takedowns award the earned points before sounding your whistle. - Award points in the proper sequence as they occurred. - Be patient, do not overly anticipate an out of bounds situation occurring.
+Bite your whistle until you are sure a situation finishes out of bounds. - O Hip-Toss and throws, especially to the back w/ shoulder(s)/scapulae are in near fall criteria and are the only body part(s) in bounds. - The referee may verbally request that both wrestlers "work center" (do not coach with comments). - If no action is occurring at the boundary line, the official may restart the wrestlers in neutral position. - Where/when possible, points should be awarded prior to whistle.